 I can’t tell you the number of times I’ve been contacted by a church wanting to develop an assimilation process.
-They have one, and they want to improve it or use Church Community Builder to implement the process.
+They have one and want to improve it or use their church management software to implement the process.
 Either way, I’m always happy to help!

-Remember, though, the assimilation process is just a part of an overall effort to develop strong, solid, and effective infrastructure.
-And, the heart of any serious effort to develop infrastructure in the church is the Operating Procedure.
-Here on Executive Pastor Online, you’ll find lots of content about infrastructure development and the Management System’s role in this process.
+Remember, the assimilation process is just a part of the effort to develop a strong, solid, and effective infrastructure.
+And the heart of any serious attempt to build infrastructure in the church is the Operating Procedure.
+On Executive Pastor Online, you’ll find lots of content about infrastructure development and the Management System’s role in this process.
 More than any other document type in the Management System will be the Operating Procedure and associated forms, work instructions, effectiveness measures, etc.

 Take a look at the examples and get started!